-- a.
-To provide a spatial framework for land uses including much-needed housing. - b.
-To restore a coherent urban structure where it is poor or fragmented and improving the public realm. - c.
-To support community development through targeted objectives on selected sites.

-d.
-To plan for improved connectivity and public amenity while utilising existing assets in the area.
+- a) To provide a spatial framework for land uses including much-needed housing. - b) To restore a coherent urban structure where it is poor or fragmented and improving the public realm. - c) To support community development through targeted objectives on selected sites. - d) To plan for improved connectivity and public amenity while utilising existing assets in the area. - e) To support the protection and enhancement of the unique historic character of the area through refurbishment and regeneration of the North Georgian Core.